NorthMcCormick/AngularJS-Log-Axe/README.md

 ### Prefixing

 Prefixing is an easy way to pin point where and when your logs are coming in.
 The prefix property can be set globally and set per-log.
 The default global is ```['time']```.
 The value of prefix can be an array of strings or a single string.
+If a string or variable in the array doesn't match one of the element types its value will be printed.

 If prefix is just "My Prefix" then each log will be displayed as
 ```